flowerinthenight/bqstream/README.md

 ## bqstream

 A simple wrapper library for streaming data to BigQuery.
+By default, it will create streaming goroutines equal to the number of cores it's running on.

 At the moment, authentication is done by providing the following environment variable:
 ```